JetBrains-Research/astminer/docs/parsers.md

 Support for a new programming language can be implemented in a few simple steps.

 If there is an ANTLR grammar for the language:
-1. Add the corresponding [ANTLR4 grammar file](https://github.com/antlr/grammars-v4) to the `antlr` directory;
+1. Add the corresponding [ANTLR4 grammar file](https://github.com/antlr/grammars-v4) to the `antlr` directory.
-2. Run the `generateGrammarSource` Gradle task to generate the parser;
+2. Run the `generateGrammarSource` Gradle task to generate the parser.
 3. Implement a small wrapper around the generated parser.
-   See [JavaParser](src/main/kotlin/astminer/parse/antlr/java/JavaParser.kt) or [PythonParser](src/main/kotlin/astminer/parse/antlr/python/PythonParser.kt) for an example of a wrapper.
+   See [JavaParser](src/main/kotlin/astminer/parse/antlr/java/JavaParser.kt) or [PythonParser](src/main/kotlin/astminer/parse/antlr/python/PythonParser.kt) for an example of such a wrapper.

-If the language has a parsing tool that is available as Java library:
+If the language has a parsing tool that is available as a Java library:
-1. Add the library as a dependency in [build.gradle.kts](/build.gradle.kts);
+1. Add the library as a dependency in [build.gradle.kts](/build.gradle.kts).
 2. Implement a wrapper for the parsing tool.
-   See [FuzzyCppParser](src/main/kotlin/astminer/parse/fuzzy/cpp/FuzzyCppParser.kt) for an example of a wrapper.
+   See [FuzzyCppParser](src/main/kotlin/astminer/parse/fuzzy/cpp/FuzzyCppParser.kt) for an example of such a wrapper.